declan-smyth/entarchdesign-ca-dev/readme.md

 | infra                | Contains the terraform files for creating the environment |
 | images               | Images that are used in the readme files                  |

+#### Setup Python

+To run test harness you need to install the following libraries:

+* boto3 - `sudo pip3 install boto3`

 ### Setting up AWS

+#### AWS CLI Setup

+To use the AWS command in boto3 you must configure your credentials.
+The easiest way to do this is to use the AWS CLI to perform this operation.
+`aws configure`

+Information about your AWS Account is required

+* AWS Access Key ID
+* AWS Secret Access Key
+* Default regaion name

+AWS have detailed instructions listed here: <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html>

+#### Creating the required environment

 To set up your environment you must do the following: